samwilson/website/content/2017/0417_shed-doors.md

 *2017 April 17, 5:30PM.*

 My new house didn’t have a shed, but just a carport with no fourth wall (it was brilliant in every other respect, really—even insulated in the ceiling).
-So, as part of the [WMF’s](https://wikimediafoundation.org/ "Wikimedia Foundation (where I work)") &#8220;Spark Project&#8221; (that aims to encourage employees to do more than just be wiki geeks), I decided to turn the carport into a shed by adding a set of wooden ledge-and-brace doors.
+So, as part of the [WMF’s](https://wikimediafoundation.org/ "Wikimedia Foundation (where I work)") “Spark Project” (that aims to encourage employees to do more than just be wiki geeks), I decided to turn the carport into a shed by adding a set of wooden ledge-and-brace doors.
 There was a deadline of April 18 (i.e. tomorrow).

 This post documents the process up to the point of being ready to hang the doors.
 Unfortunately, the hinges aren’t back from the galvanizer’s yet (or haven’t even been welded?
 Zoran the welder wasn’t communicating with me over the Easter break) so the project is incomplete; I’ll post more when the doors are up.